 In October 2019, the Trust was notified by Worcester County Council that additional employer contributions were to be introduced from 2020/21 over a 3 year period.
-These are phased lump sum contributions and the amounts notified as payable for future tax years are; 2021/22: £44,000 and 2022/23: £46,000.
+These are phased lump sum contributions and the amount notified as payable for 2022/23 is £46,000.